Pittsburgh Opera Headquarters

-In September of 2008, Pittsburgh Opera moved into its new home at 2425 Liberty Avenue in the Strip District.
-The building not only has a deep connection to Pittsburgh’s storied past – it was built as George Westinghouse’s original air brake factory in 1869 – but gives Pittsburgh Opera a bright new future.
+In April of 2008, Pittsburgh Opera moved into its new home at 2425 Liberty Avenue in the Strip District.
+The building not only has a deep connection to Pittsburgh’s storied past – it was built as George Westinghouse’s original air brake factory in 1869 – but gives Pittsburgh Opera a bright future.

 At 45,000 square feet, the $8 million project (acquired for $2.5 million, with an additional $3.5 million put into renovations) features offices, 4,000 square feet of rehearsal spaces, costume, wig, and makeup shops, and a kitchen, meeting the “multimedia” requirements of opera.
 The renovation resulted in Silver-level LEED certification in the Operations and Maintenance category in June 2011, and incorporates the site’s exposed brick interiors, 150 historically-accurate windows and original metal fire safes.